pravega/pravega/documentation/src/docs/metrics.md

     - `start()`: Initializes the [MetricRegistry](https://micrometer.io/docs/concepts#_registry) and Reporters for our Metric service.
     - `startWithoutExporting()``: Initializes `SimpleMeterRegistry` that holds the latest value of each meter in memory and does not export the data anywhere, typically for unit tests.
     - `close()`: Shuts down the Metric Service.
-    - `createStatsLogger()`: Creates and returns a `StatsLogger` instance, which is used to retrieve a metric and performs metric insertion and collection in Pravega code.
+    - `createStatsLogger()`: Create a `StatsLogger` instance which is used to register and return metric objects.
+Application code could then perform metric operations directly with the returned metric objects.
     - `createDynamicLogger()`: Creates a Dynamic Logger.

 ## Metric Logger — Interface StatsLogger